 What is a Risk Retention Group?

 A risk retention group is a liability insurance company that is owned by its policyholders.
-Under the LRRA, risk retention groups like Recreation Risk Retention Group, must be licensed by one state.
+Under a federal law known as the Liability Risk Retention Act (LRRA), risk retention groups must be licensed by one state - known as risk retention group's "domicile" state.

-Recreation Risk Retention Group is licensed by and domiciled in the state of Vermont.
+Recreation Risk Retention Group (Recreation RRG), is licensed by and domiciled in the sate of Vermont.
 Vermont is known as the "gold standard" for regulating risk retention groups.
 Vermont is known to be a fair, but extremely thorough, regulator.

 What is the Liability Risk Retention Act?

 The Liability Risk Retention Act (LRRA) is a US Federal law that was enacted to help US businesses, professionals, municipalities, non-profits, among others, to obtain liability insurance.
 At the time the law was enacted, there was a liability crisis - liability insurance had become either unaffordable or unavailable altogether for many of those the law was passed to help.
-Traditional insurance has become unavailable altogether for most of the members Recreation Risk Retention Group insures.
+Traditional liability insurance has become unavailable altogether for many of the members Recreation RRG.
+For others some level of coverage can be obtained in the traditional market but not with the same stability.

 Who forms Risk Retention Groups?

-Of the roughly 214 risk retention groups currently in operation*, the vast majority are in the area of health care.
+Of the roughly 244 risk retention groups currently in operation, the vast majority are in the area of health care.
 The rest are spread across areas of transportation, property development, government and institutions, professional services, manufacturing and commerce, environmental, financial, and leisure.
 In all cases, risk retention groups can only include those engaging in a similar business or activities and having similar liability risk exposure.
-Recreation Risk Retention Group only insures those involved in activities related to recreation, concentrating on hang gliding, paragliding and powered paragliding, and has strict underwriting guidelines for eligibility.
+Recreation RRG only insures those involved in activities related to recreation and has strict underwriting guidelines for eligibility.

 How many Risk Retention Groups are there?